steffenfritz/filedriller/README.md

 ## Installation

-1. Binary release
+1 a.
+Binary release

     Download the file for your platform and execute it.
 The executables are named friller.

     _Note: If the build badge above is green and says passing, it is a good idea to install from source._

+or

-2. From source
+1 b.
+From source

         go get codeberg.org/steffenfritz/filedriller/cmd/friller

-3. Download signature file
+2. Download signature file

        friller -download

-4. _Optional NSRL_:
+3. _Optional NSRL_:

         - docker pull ampoffcom/nslredis:032020